discoli-workshop/2026/index.md

 - **Format**.
 All paper submissions should follow the [formatting indications of the main conference](https://dcoss.org/call-for-papers/), i.e.,  IEEE 8.5" x 11" Two-Column Format ([IEEE Manuscript Templates for Conference Proceedings](https://www.ieee.org/conferences/publishing/templates.html)).
 - **E-submission site**: <https://easychair.org/conferences/?conf=discoli2024>
 - **Reviews**.
 Papers will be peer reviewed for originality, relevance to themes, significance, soundness, presentation, and overall quality.
 All papers will be reviewed by a TPC with a minimum of 3 reviews per paper.
 Reviews will be single-blind.
 - **Registration and presentation**.
 At least one of the authors of every accepted paper must register and present the paper at the workshop.
+The author should fill the form in the accepted paper letter to the authors (details [here](https://dcoss.org/camera-ready-instructions/)).
+Along with the permit form filled in and signed by the person who will present the paper at the conference, the presenter should also send a passport copy and photo (official documents standard) to the following email addresses by March 30th:
+Enrico Natalizio <enrico.natalizio@tii.ae>
+Andrew Chopra <andrew.chopra@tii.ae>
 - **Publication**.
 All *accepted and presented* papers will be submitted to *IEEE Xplore* and indexing databases like Elsevier, IET, and Scopus.
 - **Special issue**.
 A special issue on an ISI-impacted journal will be organised.
 A set of high-quality papers from DISCOLI will be invited to submit an extended contribution.
     * Consider submitting your work to the [SI on "Understanding and Engineering Cyber-Physical Collectives" in Frontiers in Robotics and AI (Scimago Ranking: Q2)](https://www.frontiersin.org/research-topics/52323/understanding-and-engineering-cyber-physical-collectives).